-Model agencies across Europe, along with their professional associations, have come under scrutiny for the way they have rigged the market in their favour – according to national regulators.
+Model agencies across Europe, along with their professional associations, have come under scrutiny for the way they have rigged the market in their favour – according to several national regulators.

 In December 2016, the UK’s competition regulator, the Competition and Markets Authority (CMA), concluded that 5 of the UK’s leading model agencies had colluded over the setting of their fees.
 This followed a 21-month investigation into price fixing in the modelling industry.
 The CMA argued that there had been an infringement of Chapter I of the Competition Act 1998 (or of Article 101 of the Treaty on the Functioning of the European Union).
 Chapter I prohibition covers ‘anti-competitive agreements and concerted practices …. which have as their object the… restriction or distortion of competition within the UK.’